-A pap smear is necessary for early cancer detection in women.
+A pap smear a test carried out which is necessary for early cancer detection in women.
 The test not only screens for cervical cancer in women but is also designed to detect abnormal cells in the cervix in order to determine the patient’s predisposition for developing cancer.

 A pap smear involves taking cells from your cervix and testing them for abnormalities.
 The test only lasts for ten to twenty minutes and your results are confirmed between five days to two weeks.